 Now that the Premium Lounge is an Admirals Club, travelers can get assistance with American Airlines flights.

-Other services include, showers, very good free food and beverages, wifi, TV lounges and a family room as well as plenty of seating.
-I only wish there wee a few more electrical outlets.
+Other services include, showers, very good free food and beverages, WiFi, TV lounges and a family room as well as plenty of seating.
+I wish electrical outlets more plentiful.

 The Premium Lounge has many seating areas.
 The decor is nothing like the new Admirals Clubs.

 There are two TV viewing areas.
 Its best to keep the Fox and CNN folks separated these days.

 The Premium Lounge has an outstanding selection of free alcoholic beverages.

 In addition, the lounge offers a good selection of wine, beer and champagne.

 The buffet has a variety of salads, soups, sandwiches, entrees, fruit, and desserts.

 The food is much better than an Admirals Club and nearly on par with a Centurion lounge.
 Some of the alcoholic beverages are actually better than what a Centurion lounge offers.

 Like many Admirals Clubs and other lounges, visitors can shower before a long flight.
 For me, a shower can be as soothing as a massage.
 A shower relieves stress and improves my attitude.